-A raga scale can be defined as a musical theme created by choosing a specific set of notes from within an octave.
+A scale can be defined as a musical theme created by choosing a specific set of notes from within an octave.
 Think of the twelve basic notes in an octave as twelve basic colors.
 Now, what if you limited yourself to a select few out of these twelve colors for a painting?
 That would be like giving yourself a theme.

 A palette comprising blue, green, violet, gray, white, black and yellow colors, for instance, would produce a very cool picture.
 Red, brown, yellow, black and orange, meanwhile, would make for a fiery combination.
 You could use colors that are similar, or you could choose contrasting colors for a more dramatic effect.
 The possibilities of mixing and matching are endless.
 And even though you could create any number of paintings using a given color scheme, they would all share an easily-recognizable underlying quality that is distinct from paintings based on other color schemes.
-That is how it is with a raga scale.
+That is how it is with a scale.

-Simple composition in Raag Kedar
+Simple composition in Raag Yaman

-Simple composition in Raag Kafi
+Simple composition in Raag Bhimpalasi

-Raag Kedar or Raag Kafi?
+1. Raag Yaman or Raag Bhimpalasi?

-Raag Kedar or Raag Kafi?
+2. Raag Yaman or Raag Bhimpalasi?

 Grouping and Combining Notes to Form Ragas

 You can group the twelve notes in an octave in hundreds of ways to make five-note ragas, six-note, seven-note, eight-note, nine-note, ten-note...even twelve-note ragas.
 You can have ragas that use a certain number of notes in ascent and a different number in descent.
 You can create variations at the microtonal level.
 There are other ways in which the same set of notes can be combined in different ways to create melody types that are distinct enough to warrant independent raga status.